 Meet our talented Music Therapists:

-Sarah Harrison is a Board Certified Music Therapist who holds a Bachelor’s Degree in music therapy, with a minor in psychology, from Slippery Rock University of Pennsylvania.
+Sarah Mauskapf is a Board Certified Music Therapist who holds a Bachelor’s Degree in music therapy, with a minor in psychology, from Slippery Rock University of Pennsylvania.
 She has experience working with individuals of all ages in educational, medical, and mental health facilities, and her clinical experience includes providing music therapy services at the Children’s Hospital of Pittsburgh, Western Psychiatric Institute and Clinic, McGill Early Intervention Center, New Castle Youth Development Center, and Butler LIFE.
 Her continued experience includes providing bedside music therapy to oncology patients at local Pittsburgh hospitals through The Sonny Pugar Memorial and Music Smiles and working as a Therapeutic Staff Support for children and adolescents diagnosed with autism spectrum disorders, ADHD, and behavioral issues.
 Currently, Sarah is continuing her education through Western Kentucky University where she is pursuing a Master’s degree in speech-language pathology.

 “Music is the social act of communication among people, a gesture of friendship, the strongest there is.”